alliemeetsfungi/QIIME2_Help/README.md

 scp -r "path/to/folder" \
 user@koa.its.hawaii.edu:/home/user/path/to/directory/for/files
 ```
 ### Installing Qiime2 on Local Drive (Apple Silicon)
 Further information for downloading Qiime2 on other interfaces can be found on the Qiime2 website found [HERE](https://docs.qiime2.org/2024.10/install/native/).
 <br><br>
 Open the terminal and run the code line below.<br>
 NOTE: The line after "-n" is what the environment will be named, in the code below it is "qiime2-amplicon-2024.10" but this can be changed to anything!
-You will use this name to activate Qiime2 on your local drive, *so take note of whatever you name it!*
+You will use this name to activate Qiime2 on your local drive, **take note of whatever you name it!**
 ```
 CONDA_SUBDIR=osx-64 conda env create -n qiime2-amplicon-2024.10 --file https://data.qiime2.org/distro/amplicon/qiime2-amplicon-2024.10-py310-osx-conda.yml
 conda activate qiime2-amplicon-2024.10
 conda config --env --set subdir osx-64
 ```
-<br><br>**The following output (or very similar) should be produced in the terminal window:**
+<ins>The following output (or very similar) should be printed on the terminal window:</ins>
-<br>Channels:
+<br>*Channels:
 <br> - https://packages.qiime2.org/qiime2/2024.10/amplicon/released
 <br> - conda-forge
 <br> - bioconda